hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Deployment.md

-# This is a deployment/installation guide
+# This is a deployment/installation guide for running this platform locally

-It is a free form. you can use it to explain how to deploy/install and run  your code.
-Note that this deployment/installation guide ONLY helps to run your assignment. **It is not where you answer your solution for the assignment questions**

 To run the platform, Docker and Docker compose must be installed.
 Python and pip must also be installed.
 The platform can be run locally by the following steps (use separate terminal for each):

+##### Note that if the component configurations are too much for your device, you can reduce the number of cassandra nodes and kafka brokers in the docker-compose files.
+3 nodes and 3 brokers works just fine also.

 **coredms**: